yaoppeng/U-Net_v2/README.md

+## Pytorch implementation of U-Net v2: RETHINKING THE SKIP CONNECTION OF U-NET FOR MEDICAL IMAGE SEGMENTATION

-### nnUNet is the GOAT!
+#### nnUNet is the GOAT!
 Thanks to Fabian et al. for making pure U-Net great again.
 Less is more.

-## Pytorch implement of U-Net v2: RETHINKING THE SKIP CONNECTION OF U-NET FOR MEDICAL IMAGE SEGMENTATION

-Please make sure you have installed all the packages with the correct versions as shown in requirements.txt.
+Please make sure you have installed all the packages with the correct versions as shown in `requirements.txt`.
 Most of the issues are caused by incompatible package versions.

 The pretrained PVT model: [google drive](https://drive.google.com/drive/folders/1Eu8v9vMRvt-dyCH0XSV2i77lAd62nPXV)
 ### 1 ISIC segmentation